mark-wiemer/hello-vite/readme.md

+# Hello React

-# Hello Vite
+(Formerly Hello Vite or hello-vite)

-A batteries-included template project for Vite, React, and TypeScript using all my favorite tools.
+A batteries-included template project for React, Vite, and TypeScript using all my favorite tools.
 Also includes my favorite `package.json` npm scripts :)

 Tools, in alphabetical order: